opencord/maas/QUICKSTART.md

 "maas_computenode_1463279637475_74274" {d18af821-91af-4d20-b3b2-67ed85e23c13}
 ```

-The importnt part of this entry is the last 12 characters of the VM ID, `67ed85e23c13` in this example.
+The important part of this entry is the last 12 characters of the VM ID, `67ed85e23c13` in this example.
 This
 will be used as a fake MAC address for power management.

 To set the power settings for the compute node visit the MAAS UI page for the compute node.
 From there select
 the `Power type` to `Intel AMT`.
-This will display the additional fields: `MAC Address`, `Power Password`, and `Power Address`.
+This will display the additional fields: `MAC Address`, `Power Password`, and
+`Power Address`.
 The values of these fields should be set as follows:

    - MAC Address - the previously discovered last 12 characters of the VM ID, formatted like a MAC address,
-                   `67:ed:85:e2:3c:13` from teh example above.
+                   `67:ed:85:e2:3c:13` from the example above.
    - Power Password - the user name to use to ssh from the head node to the host on which VirtualBox is
                       executing.
    - Power Address - the IP address of the host on which VirtualBox is executing.

-Once this information is saved the autmation will eventually start the the compute node should transition
+Once this information is saved the automation will eventually start the the compute node should transition
-to `Deloyed` state.
+to `Deployed` state.
 This will include several reboots and shutdowns of the compute node.

 ### Post Deployment Provisioning of the Compute Node
 Once the node is in the `Deployed` state, it can be provisioned for use in a CORD POD.
 Eventually, this action